 The time limit for completing the Master degree from the enrollment date of the first course taken is ten years.
-Any Clinical Mental Health Counseling courses taken at Liberty over ten years old must be repeated in order for a student to graduate with the Clinical Mental Health Counseling degree.
+Any Clinical Mental Health Counseling courses taken at Liberty, which are over ten years old, will need to be repeated in order for a student to graduate with the Clinical Mental Health Counseling or Marriage and Family Therapy degree.

-2.15 Course Repeat Policy
+4.15 Course Repeat Policy

-In order to graduate from the Clinical Mental Health Counseling program, a student must maintain an overall GPA of 3.0 on a 4.0 scale.
-A course grade of "D" or "F" cannot be used to fulfill the requirements of the program.
-A maximum of two courses (6 hours) with a grade of "C" can count toward graduation if the student maintains a GPA of 3.0.
+In order to graduate from the Professional Counseling program, a student must maintain an overall GPA of 3.0 on a 4.0 scale.
+A course grade of "D" or "F" (please replace this with "D+ or below") cannot be used to fulfill the requirements of the program.
+A maximum of two courses (6 hours) with a grade of "C+/C/C-" can count toward graduation, but the student must maintain a GPA of 3.0.
 Students who receive a grade less than B- may repeat a course and replace the initial grade; however, students can only replace a maximum of three courses (9 credits).
 Both grades will appear on their transcripts, but the replaced grade will not count towards their GPA.
 The grades of any courses repeated beyond the nine credits will apply to their GPA.
-There is a maximum of three course repeats.
 Students should be aware that some state licensure boards do not accept any course work with a grade below B-.

-2.16 Administrative Dismissal
+4.16 Administrative Dismissal

-Students will be eligible for Administrative Dismissal from the Master of Arts in Clinical Mental Health Counseling if any of the following are true: 1) It will be mathematically impossible for them to raise their cumulative Graduate GPA to 3.00 with their remaining required courses; 2) They do not have a cumulative Graduate GPA of at least 3.00 at Gate 2 (Completion of Early Core) or Gate 3 (Practicum); 3) They have two (2) grades of C+/C/C- applying to their degree and they have applied the repeat policy for the maximum allowed nine (9) hours, and they earn two (2) or more additional grades of C+ or lower; or 4) They earn two (2) grades of D+ or lower.
+Students will be eligible for Administrative Dismissal from the Master of Arts in Clinical Mental Health Counseling if any of the following are true:

+- 1. It will be mathematically impossible for them to raise their cumulative Graduate GPA to 3.00 with their remaining required courses. - 2.
+They do not have a cumulative Graduate GPA of at least a 2.7 after completion of early core counseling courses (Gate 2) and/or a 3.0 at Practicum. - 3.
+They have two (2) grades or two (2) courses of C+/C/C- applying to their degree and they have applied the repeat policy for the maximum allowed six (6) hours or two (2) courses, and they earn two (2) or more additional grades or courses of C+ or lower. - 4.
+They earn two (2) grades of D+ or lower.

-2.17 Attendance & Interruption of Study
+4.17 Attendance & Interruption of Study